Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise demonstrates that the animal will tolerate crowding and petting by several people at once.
 The handler must have the social skills to interact with the group while attending to the animal and looking out for its well-being.

 Procedure: At least three people, arriving one at time, will gather closely around the animal and begin to touch it.
+One stooping down on the animals level, another looming over the animal from above.
 One of them will be using healthcare equipment.
 If the team seems to be enjoying the interaction, the evaluator may increase the intensity of the interaction to help aid in proper placement of the team (e.g. Predictable vs. Complex).

 Exercise H - Leave It